-Heading to the Big Island and hope to see real lava on your Hawaiian vacation?
-Scroll to find out everything you you need to know in this guide to Hawaii Volcanoes National Park, the only UNESCO World Heritage Site in Hawaii.
+Heading to the Big Island and hoping to see real lava on your Hawaiian vacation?
+Scroll to find out everything you need to know in this guide to Hawaii Volcanoes National Park, the only UNESCO World Heritage Site in Hawaii.

 This Guide to Hawaii Volcanoes National Park was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-Believe it or not, the island of Hawaii, also known as the Big Island is a new island and is constantly growing.
-The growth is all due to the hot spot that has continuously spewed lava into the ocean.
+Believe it or not, the island of Hawaii, also known as the Big Island, is a new island and is constantly growing.
+The growth is all due to the hot spot continuously spewing lava into the ocean.

 It’s also one of the few places in the world where regular people can hike to the active lava spots and get amazing photographs of the lava flowing into the ocean.

 But the lava isn’t the only thing you can do here at Big Island Volcano Park.
-There are tons of things to do in Volcanoes National Park if you have the time.
+If you have the time, there are many things to do in Volcanoes National Park.

-There are several activities you can do that allow you to get a brief glimpse of what the park has.
-Or, you can spend days exploring every inch of the Hawaii National Volcano Park.
+You can do several activities that allow you to get a brief glimpse of what the park has.
+You can also spend days exploring every inch of the Hawaii National Volcano Park.

-So, whether you are doing a day trip to Hawaii Volcanoes National Park or are planning on spending several days there, this Volcanoes National Park guide has you covered!
+So, whether you are going on a day trip to Hawaii Volcanoes National Park or planning to spend several days there, this Volcanoes National Park guide has you covered!

 First trip to the Big Island?
 Read THIS first!